 Aster family (Asteraceae)

-Description: This annual plant is about 1–5' tall, branching sparingly in the upper half.
+Description: This plant is a spring or summer annual (usually the former) that becomes 1-3' tall, branching sparingly in the upper half.
 The stems are dull green or reddish green, round, and smooth.
 They have rather conspicuous longitudinal veins and are usually hairless, although occasionally the upper stems and flowering stalks have a few hairs.
 The alternate leaves are up to 10" long and 3½" across, but more commonly they are about half this size or less.
 On shorter plants, they are rather crowded together on the stems, even where the composite flowers occur.
 Depending on the local form of the plant, these leaves may be pinnatifid, or they may lack significant lobes along the margins, in which case they are broadly lanceolate or oblanceolate.
 The margins are conspicuously prickly, while the base of each leaf is auriculate with a pair of large rounded basal lobes that strongly clasp the stem.

 Cultivation: Prickly Sowthistle typically grows in full sun, moist to slightly dry conditions, and different kinds of soil, including loam, clay-loam, and shallow gravelly soil.
 The size of this plant is highly variable, depending on the moisture and fertility of the soil.
 It can bolt upward and form flowerheads very quickly during the summer.